Lola Índigo: 2017–2018: Operación Triunfo

 In October 2017, the singer entered musical reality show contest Operación Triunfo.
-She left by the third week where she placed as sixteenth.
+She left on the third week, coming sixteenth.
 After she left the contest, she did some concerts in Barcelona and Madrid, where she also played music as an amateur disc jockey.
-In January 2018 she offered her first official concert at the Sala Prince in Granada which sold-out.
+In January 2018 she performed in her first official concert at the Sala Prince in Granada which sold-out.
 She sang OT2017's hymn "Camina" at the 2018 Premios Forqué in Zaragoza, a professional film and television awards, alongside her fellow competitors.
 Universal Music offered Doblas to form a musical group with three other OT competitors that was meant to be named "Delta", which she declined after no songs worked for this project.
-Doblas co-headlined a 23-date arena concert tour with her fifteen talent show companions from March to December 2018.
-The tour, named OT 2017, (en concierto) was attended by over 300,000 people and visited Spain's largest indoor arenas and stadiums like the Palau Sant Jordi or the Santiago Bernabéu Stadium.
-In September 2018 she entered television competition of celebrity impersonations Tu Cara Me Suena, where she got the fourth position.
+Doblas co-headlined a 23-date arena concert tour with her fifteen companions from the talent show from March to December 2018.
+The tour, named OT 2017, (en concierto) was attended by over 300,000 people and visited Spain's largest indoor arenas and stadiums like the Palau Sant Jordi and the Santiago Bernabéu Stadium.
+In September 2018 she took part in a television competition of celebrity impersonations Tu Cara Me Suena, where she came fourth.
 In December she sang the Coca-Cola's Christmas campaign jingle "El Mundo Entero" alongside Aitana, Ana Guerra, Raoul Vázquez and Agoney.

 2018–2019: Breakthrough with Akelarre

 In June 2018, Doblas announced her stage name "Lola Índigo".
 Lola Índigo, however, was first announced as a supergroup formed by Doblas and four dancers: Mónica Peña, Saydi Lubanzadio, Laura Ruiz y Claudia Riera.
 This band would mix singing and dancing with a mix of trap, reggueton and funk.
-On July 20, 2018, she released her debut single "Ya No Quiero Ná" through Universal Music.
+On 20 July 2018, she released her debut single "Ya No Quiero Ná" through Universal Music.
 The song, produced by Belgian musician Bruno Valverde in Segovia, became an instant hit in Spain thanks to its contagious rhythm and feminist lyrics.
-It debuted at number three on the PROMUSICAE chart, being this its peak position.
+It debuted at number three on the PROMUSICAE chart, with this being its peak position.
 The music video for "Ya No Quiero Ná" had a very low budget; was filmed at the Juan Carlos I park in Madrid with an urban and very careful aesthetic in which dance is the protagonist.
-It received over a million views in a single day.
+It received over a million views in one day.
 As of April 2020, the song has been certified three times platinum.
 Universal Music expanded her single contract in order to release her debut studio album.
-In November 2018 she embarked on her first solo tour called "Índigo Tour" which began on November 3 in Granada and ended on March 23, 2019, in Toledo comprising 17 concerts.
+In November 2018 she embarked on her first solo tour called "Índigo Tour" which began on 3 November in Granada and ended on 23 March 2019, in Toledo comprising 17 of concerts in total.